 The Talmud and Jesus

-Early editions of the Talmud appeared to curse Jesus as a bastard, an evil man, a magician, and a fool, and to claim that Jesus was sent to hell.
+Early editions of the Talmud cursed Jesus as a bastard, an evil man, a magician, and a fool, and claimed that Jesus was sent to hell.
 Consider the following:

 “Jesus was a bastard born of adultery” (Yebamoth 49b).

 “Jesus was a magician and a fool.
 Mary was an adulteress” (Shabbath 104b).

 “Jesus was guilty of sorcery and apostasy” (Sanhedrin 43a).

 “Mary was a whore: Jesus (Balaam) was an evil man” (Sanhedrin 106a & b).

 “Jesus was sent to Hell, where he is punished by boiling excrement for mocking Rabbis” (Gittin 56b, 57a).

 When confronted with such statements in the Middle Ages by Roman Catholics, rabbis, to avoid persecution, argued that Jesus was a common Jewish name and claimed that the references did not refer to Jesus of Nazareth or to His mother Mary.
 This type of deception was called “taqiyya,” meaning “prudent dissimulation.”
 It was practiced toward Roman Catholic Christians and toward Muslims.

 Because of these controversies, some things were changed and other things removed from the Talmud.

 “Advocates for the Catholic Church alleged that the Talmud contained blasphemous references to Jesus and his mother, Mary.
 Jewish apologists during the disputations said there were no references to Jesus in the Talmud, and claimed Joshua and its derivations was a common Jewish name, that they referred to other individuals.
 The disputations led to many of the references being removed (censored) from subsequent editions of the Talmud. ...